colbs255/JavaOne/presentations/Java_after_11.md

 }
 ```
 - Expression returns a value
-- Must be exhaustive, but don't require a 'default'
+- Must be exhaustive, but 'default' is not required

 ---
 # Records